lcsouzamenezes/OpenCatapult/docs/user-guides/engine-registration.md

 # Manage engine registration

 Engine is the program that will run project's queue.
-Since typically engine process is takes quite a long time, due to many processes it does, you can setup multiple engine instances to have high availability.
+Since typically engine process takes quite a long time, due to many processes it does, you can setup multiple engine instances to have high availability.

 ## Register a new Engine